syrinesmati/rescuelink-frontend/README.md

 - 🚒 **Responder Portal** – Receive mission info, submit reports
 - 🧭 **Coordinator Portal** – Oversee and manage response efforts

+Routing and UI are dynamically adjusted based on the logged-in role.

 ---

 > Built with ❤️ by the RescueLink team.